tuftsdatalab/intro-python/docs/index.md

 1. Click on the [**Launch Binder**](https://mybinder.org/v2/gh/tuftsdatalab/intro-python/master?urlpath=lab/tree/intro-python.ipynb){:target="_blank"} button above.
 2. A Binder instance will launch in a new tab with the message *Starting Repository*.
 3. Wait patiently and do not close the Binder tab.
-After a few minutes, a JupyterLab instance with the workshop notebook pre-loaded will launch.
+After a few minutes, a JupyterLab instance will launch.
+4. If the workshop notebook does not automatically open, *double-click* on **intro-python.ipynb** in the file browser on the left.

+---
 ### Using Google Colab to Run the Notebook {#colab}
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tuftsdatalab/intro-python/blob/master/intro-python.ipynb){:target="_blank"}&nbsp;

-If you have a Google account, you can launch the workshop notebook in the [Google Colab](https://colab.research.google.com/) interactive Python notebook environment. as follows:
+Google account holders can launch the workshop notebook in the [Google Colab](https://colab.research.google.com/) interactive Python notebook environment as follows:

 1. Click on the [**Open in Colab**](https://colab.research.google.com/github/tuftsdatalab/intro-python/blob/master/intro-python.ipynb){:target="_blank"} button above.
 The Google Colab interface will open in a new tab.
 2. If you are not already signed into your Google account, click on *Sign In* in the upper-right corner and sign in with your Google credentials. **You must be signed in with a Google account to be able to run notebooks in Google Colab.**